Section 7J: Particularly Hazardous Materials

 As a matter of good practice, and to satisfy regulatory requirement, particularly hazardous substances require additional planning and considerations.

-A list of particularly hazardous substances is available in Appendix A of this manual.
+A list of particularly hazardous substances is available in the callout box to the right.
 This list is not exhaustive; consult the material safety data sheet to determine whether a particular chemical may be considered a carcinogen, reproductive hazard or substance with a high acute toxicity.

 The OSHA Laboratory Standard defines particularly hazardous substances as: